United States men's national soccer team: Canada

 The U.S. has a secondary rivalry with Canada, with the rivalry stemming from a generally friendly rivalry between the two countries.
-The United States has historically been the stronger side, having qualified for 11 World Cups while Canada has qualified for two.
+The United States has historically been the stronger side, having qualified for 11 World Cups while Canada has qualified for three.

 On October 15, 2019, Canada defeated the United States for the first time in 34 years, at BMO Field in Toronto.
 In 2022 World Cup qualifying, Canada tied 1–1 with the U.S. in Nashville, Tennessee, and defeated the USMNT 2–0 in Hamilton, Ontario.
 On June 18, 2023, the United States defeated Canada 2–0 in the CONCACAF Nations League final in Las Vegas.
 The U.S. defeated Canada yet again in a 2023 Gold Cup quarterfinal matchup, this time 3–2 on penalties, in Cincinnati, Ohio.

+On September 7, 2024, the United States lost 2–1 to Canada in an international friendly in Kansas City, marking Canada’s first win over the United States on American soil in 67 years.
+On March 23, 2025, the United States again lost 2–1 to Canada in the 2024–25 CONCACAF Nations League third-place match, giving Canada consecutive wins over the United States for the first time since 1985.
+In stoppage time, a scuffle involving players from both teams broke out after Gio Reyna brought down Jacob Shaffelburg near the touchline.

-The United States currently leads the series at 18W–11T–11L.
+The United States currently leads the series at 17W–11T–14L.

 Costa Rica

 In the 2010s, the United States began to develop a rivalry with Costa Rica.
 The impetus for the rivalry was a 2014 World Cup qualifying match played on March 22, 2013, at Dick's Sporting Goods Park in Commerce City, Colorado under blizzard conditions.
 Costa Rica filed a protest with FIFA due to field conditions after the United States won the game 1–0, but were denied recourse.
-The game was dubbed "Snow Clasico" for the conditions.
+The game was dubbed "Snow Clasico" because of weather conditions.
 The United States have never won an away match in Costa Rica, losing 10 meetings and drawing twice.